borenstein-lab/MIMOSA2shiny/docs/support.md

 Noecker, C. and E. Borenstein.
 MIMOSA2: A metabolic network-based tool for linking microbiome and metabolomics data.
 In prep, 2019.

-MIMOSA2 also uses several other R packages, bioinformatics tools, and databases.
+MIMOSA2 uses several other R packages, bioinformatics tools, and databases.
 Depending on the settings for your MIMOSA2 analysis, you may also need to cite the following:

 - [vsearch](https://github.com/torognes/vsearch): Rognes, T., Flouri, T., Nichols, B., Quince, C., and Mahé, F. (2016).
 VSEARCH: a versatile open source tool for metagenomics.
 PeerJ 4, e2584.